Muscle Matters Massage

 The number of needles can vary depending on the issue and muscles involved.
 The practitioner will assess each patient’s case and treatment will be tailored to the individual.

-I am trained and insured to treat musculoskeletal issues using Medical Acupuncture.
-A treatment including acupuncture is a £10 additional charge over the normal treatment costs.
+I am trained and insured to treat musculoskeletal issues using Medical Acupuncture and this is included within the price of a treatment.

 If you'd like to learn more about Acupuncture and if it can help you, please feel free to contact me or for further reading take a look at the links below: